raadned/vertx-kafka-integration/README.md

 ## Dependencies

-1. Kafka    ( instructions to install are available here: https://kafka.apache.org/quickstart )
+ -  Kafka  ( instructions to install are available at: https://kafka.apache.org/quickstart )

 ## Running locally

-Start the project by running the Main class in Intellij.
+Start the project by running the Main class in IntelliJ.

 ## Future work

- - Deploy to Kubernetes
- - Create fat jar
+ - K8 deployments